Ultimate Animal Dub:

 unless their voices are Andrew Grantham.
 His "Ultimate Dog Tease" was YouTube's #1 Video, and he has produced a stream

 of animal dubs that are hilarious, touching, and addictive.

 It's all in the personality

-In Grantham's world, dogs tend to be simple and eager to please.
+In Grantham's world, dogs are simple and eager to please.
 Cats are smart and manipulative.
 Guinea pigs are hyper.

-And then there was there was the beaver welcoming people to Canada in a very laid-back way ... amid speeding traffic.
+And then there was there was the laid-back beaver welcoming people to Canada ... amid speeding traffic.